-The Fascinating Origins of These 30 Common Slang Terms
+The Amazing Origins of Everyday Slang Terms You Use Constantly

 Truth be told, there are so many slang terms and phrases in the English language that you might probably don't even realize how frequently you use them.
-And while some of them just sort of popped into being, others actually have very interesting or elaborate etymologies.
-We've rounded up the surprising origins of 30 slang terms you probably use every day, each more fascinating than the last.
-And to see just how quickly we adopt new slang, check out 40 Everyday Slang Words That Were Invented Online.
+And while some of them just sort of popped into being, others actually have very interesting and elaborate etymologies.
+We've rounded up the surprising origins of 27 slang terms you probably use every day.
+And for more vintage vocabulary, check out Old Slang Terms Kids Born After 2000 Will Never Understand.

 Saying you've got a beef—or are beefing—with somebody has actually been slang since the late 19th century.
 However, even before that, people were using beef as slang.
 In the 18th century, people would shout "hot beef" instead of "stop thief," and so beef gradually became synonymous with shouting, which gradually turned into arguing, and now it is mostly used to describe a feud between two people.
-And for even more mind-blowing facts, discover these 30 Amazing Facts That Will Change the Way You View the World.
+And for more beautiful bovine pics, check out 28 Cow Photos That Are Too Adorable for Words.

 People have been using the word "snitch" to describe an informant since the late 18th century.
 Prior to that, snitch was a flick on the nose.
 Then it meant the nose itself.
 And since nosy people are always sticking their noses in other people's business, it wasn't long until snitch began to be used in the manner it is today.